 For people who like single line command:

-sudo -y dnf install vagrant vagrant-libvirt git docker nfs-utils &&
+sudo -y dnf install vagrant vagrant-libvirt git docker nfs-utils &&Move to a folder where OpenShift source can be stored and clone it down:

 sudo firewall-cmd --permanent --add-service=nfs &&